Loading organizations...

 Key people at Greenville Studios.

-Greenville Studios was founded by John Smothers (Co-founder).
+Greenville Studios was founded in 2019 by John Smothers (Co-founder).

 Key people at Greenville Studios.

-Greenville Studios was founded by John Smothers (Co-founder).
+Greenville Studios was founded in 2019 by John Smothers (Co-founder).

 No company named Greenville Studios appears in available sources as a tech startup, investment firm, or unified entity matching the query.
 Instead, search results point to distinct arts, music, and media initiatives associated with "Greenville" locations, primarily local studios rather than a scalable tech venture.[1][2][3]
 The closest matches include Greenville Open Studios, an annual arts event in Greenville, SC, offering free public tours of visual artists' workspaces to foster community engagement and art sales, now in its 24th year with goals of education, marketing, and collecting.[1]
 Other references cover Greenville Avenue Recording Studio in Dallas, TX, a facility for music demos, mixing, mastering, and lessons focused on independent artists.[2][3]